gdesouza/awscredentials/README.md

-# go-aws-credentials-provider
+# awscredentials
 A simple AWS credentials provider for your Go programs.